Cozen O'Connor - The Inside View

 The first stage: recruitment on and off campus

 Cozen O’Connor attends OCIs at schools in the regions of its offices that run a summer program.
-It also conducts interviews at top law schools with students who want to practice in any of Cozen’s office locations that have a summer program.
-The firm interviews about 20 candidates at each school.
-In addition to this, the firm attends job fairs including, the Philadelphia Area Diversity Job Fair and the Allegheny County Bar Foundation Fellows Program.
-Hiring sources at the firm tell us “we are constantly evaluating the breadth of our recruitment drive to ensure that we are engaging the best talent for our firm.”
+It also conducts interviews at national schools with students who want to practice in any of Cozen’s office locations that have a summer program.
+Direct applications are welcomed for these locations as well, with interviews conducted on a rolling basis.
+In addition to this, the firm attends job fairs.
+Hiring sources at the firm tell us “we are constantly evaluating the breadth of our recruitment to ensure that we are engaging the best talent for our firm.”

-OCIs are conducted by two attorneys (normally partners) from the regional office, which tends to draw the most interest from students at a particular campus.
+First round interviews are conducted by two attorneys from the regional office, which tends to draw the most interest from students at a particular campus.
 “For example, we will have two attorneys from the firm’s Washington DC office conduct interviews at Georgetown,” hiring sources at the firm explain.
 In the interview, “we seek students who demonstrate sharp analytical thinking skills, leadership characteristics, and inquisitiveness about the career upon which they are embarking.”
-However, the most recent OCI recruiting season was conducted 100% virtually due to COVID-19.

 Callbacks

-he format of call-backs differs by office, but the firm assures us candidates are given all the details they need ahead of their interview.
-In Philadelphia, for example, “we conduct two two-partner panel interviews followed by a shorter interview with two associates.”
+The format of call-backs differs by office, but the firm assures us candidates are given all the details they need ahead of their interview.
 Interviewers assess candidates on the same criteria as the OCI stage, but in much more detail.
 Hiring sources advise that “a big part of interviewing is listening to what the interviewer says and making appropriate connections to your own background and experiences.”

 Summer program

-Summers indicate their top three practice areas of interest.
 Attorneys across the firm can request assistance from a summer associate via an assignment portal.
 Each office also has an assignment coordinator who will get a sense of what summer associates are particularly interested in.
-“They will make best efforts to assign them work that aligns with their interests,” hiring sources tell us, “but we also believe it is very important that our summer associates take assignments from diverse practice areas and from as many different attorneys as possible to develop a strong sense as to what the firm does.”
+“They will make best efforts to assign them work that aligns with their interests,” hiring sources tell us, “but we also believe it is very important that our summer associates are exposed to as many different practice areas and attorneys as possible.”
 Every summer is also assigned two mentors – a partner writing mentor and an associate mentor.
 There are social events scattered throughout the program and weekly training sessions.
-The firm says most summers return as junior associates (sometimes after completing a judicial clerkship).
+The firm says almost all summers return as junior associates (sometimes after completing a judicial clerkship).
 Associates who focused more on the transactional side during the summer may start at the firm in a specific practice area, while those who were focused on the litigation side return to the firm’s litigation general pool before joining a specific group after one year.

 And finally....